seadiaz/computed-columns/README.md

-# ratio
+# Computed Columns

-> An awesome Kibana plugin
+> An awesome Kibana plugin.
+> This visualization plugin is like a table, but with computed columns.
+> Every new columns is a computation from normal basics columns.
+Every new column
+> has it own expression (e.g. col[0] * col[1] / 100).

 ---

+## Install

+TODO

+## Roadmap

+TODO

 ## development